medcomdk/dk-medcom-document/input/pagecontent/index.md

 #### Terminology IG and metadata IG
 In the [MedCom Terminology IG](http://medcomfhir.dk/ig/terminology/) all referenced MedCom Terminology CodeSystems and Value sets developed by MedCom can be found.

-In the [MedCom Terminology for XDS Metadata](https://medcomfhir.dk/ig/xdsmetadata/) all MedCom CodeSystems and Value sets related to metadata.
+In the [MedCom Terminology for XDS Metadata](https://medcomfhir.dk/ig/xdsmetadata/) all MedCom CodeSystems and Value sets related to metadata can be found.

 **Note** that the IG versions linked may be newer than the versions used as dependencies in this implementation guide.
 For the exact dependency versions applied, see the **Dependencies** tab in the top menu under **More**.